stevemorrisbi/DataCleaningExcelandSQL/README.md

 # Excel and SQL Project
 ### Overview: Working in Excel to clean sales data and using SQL to derive insights from the data.
-Note - As this a a public repositorie, all data has had to be redacted to ensure confidentiality.
+Note - All data in this public respository has been redacted to ensure confidentiality.

 ### Steps taken to clean the data in Excel:
 * NULLS for non distinct entries aside from 'order number' and 'user i.d'.
 NULL data needed to be replaced.